Phyks/BMC/README.md

 **Important note :** I use it for personal use, but I don't read articles from many journals.
 If you find any file which is not working, please fill an issue or send me an e-mail with the relevant information.
 There are alternative ways to get the metadata for example, and I didn't know really which one was the best one as writing this code.

+* Import
+    * working : all (file / tags / bibtex modification / bibtex retrieval / remove watermark pages)
+* Download
+    * working : all
+* Delete
+    * working : all (by file and by id)

 ## Installation

 * Clone this git repository where you want : `git clone https://github.com/Phyks/BMC`